ejabbered/slpkg/content/pages/home.md

 ##### Slackware ARM

-You must use only two repositories, currently there are 'slack' and 'sbo'.
+You should use only two repositories, currently there are 'slack' and 'sbo'.

 ##### Slackware Mirrors

 Slpkg use the central mirror [http://mirrors.slackware.com/slackware/](http://mirrors.slackware.com/slackware/) to find the nearest one.
 If however for some reason this troublesome please edit the file in '`/etc/slpkg/slackware-mirrors`'.